FAccTRec/facctrec2022/cfp/index.md

 Position papers address one or more of the above themes, or practical issues in building responsible recommendations.
 These could be either research systems or production systems in industry.
 The number of pages should be limited to three (3) pages in the ACM manuscript format and two (2) pages in the ACM sigconf format, not including references.
 You can omit the abstract in the article.

-For the 2021 workshop, we are particularly interested in position papers that reflect on the development of this space over the last 5 years: what is different about the responsible recommendation space now from when we had the first workshop in 2017?
-Where should the field go next?
-What impact has this research had on the broader field?

 Position papers connecting FAccTRec topics to recent events or public discussions are also welcome.

 ### Research Papers